October 24, 2015

 It’s funny, but as I was walking over here I was thinking about a post that someone shared today called 7 Myths about Dyslexia, making me reflect on being ‘dyslexic’, and how it seems to be strangely playing a larger and larger part in my life - and not always in a good way.

-An example of this is that I have fantastic visual memory, and can still remember things from the age of four, forty years ago, both big things (a castle I got for my birthday) and small (squashing a spider under a cardboard box).
-I can remember tons about the little obsessions of my youth, from army stuff, comics, and sci-fi.
-On the other hand I have diabolical skills at number retention and short term memory, being at a 5 year old level (maybe be more or less but I forget).
-And so anything to do with numbers is bit problem, money, times, dates.
+An example of this is that I have a fantastic visual memory, and can still remember things from the age of four, forty years ago, both big things (a castle I got for my birthday) and small (squashing a spider under a cardboard box).
+I can remember tons of the little obsessions of my youth, from army stuff, comics, and sci-fi.
+On the other hand, I have diabolical skills at number retention and short term memory, being at a 5-year-old level (maybe be more or less but I forget).
+And so anything to do with numbers is a bit of a problem, money, times, dates.
 Those tools for me are missing, and so I need to improvise.
-For example my old pin number was 2680, an easy number to remember - if you can.
-For me the only way to remember was that old Harrier jump jet used to carry 68mm rockets (I remembered this from making model planes when I was a kid), so I would visualise two rockets side by side, giving me the 2 and then 68, with the 0 coming when I then switched my view to just looking at the rocket end on, which looked like a zero.
+For example, my old pin number was 2680, an easy number to remember - if you can.
+For me, the only way to remember was that old Harrier jump jet used to carry 68mm rockets (I remembered this from making model planes when I was a kid), so I would visualise two rockets side by side, giving me the 2 and then 68, with the 0 coming when I then switched my view to just looking at the rocket end on, which looked like a zero.
 Simple! (my pin number has now changed by the way).

-It seems, forty four years into this journey of understanding, that this need to come to terms with, and understanding yourself, is crucial, as well as forgiveness.
-For me I don’t need special coloured glasses, write my words back to front, or find the words on the page jumbled (well only the ones in my head).
-My problems can often seem too much to handle, involving problem solving, concentration, and damned numbers!
-For most problems there are solutions, even if a little unconventional.
-We live in an age were tools can help bridge the gaps in your head, lending those tools you need to get the job done.
+It seems, forty-four years into this journey of understanding, that this need to come to terms with, and understanding yourself, is crucial, as well as forgiveness.
+For me, I don’t need special coloured glasses, write my words back to front, or find the words on the page jumbled (well only the ones in my head).
+My problems can often seem too much to handle, involving problem-solving, concentration, and damned numbers!
+For most problems, there are solutions, even if a little unconventional.
+We live in an age where tools can help bridge the gaps in your head, lending those tools you need to get the job done.